• Skip to main content

 A collage showing how to par-cook, season, and then roast potatoes with rosemary.

-• Combine the diced potatoes with one cup of water and 1 tsp salt in a microwave safe bowl.
+• Combine the diced potatoes with one cup of water and 1 teaspoon salt in a microwave safe bowl.
 Cover the bowl with a plate and microwave on high for 5 minutes.

 • Drain the potatoes, then return to the hot bowl and toss to help any remaining water droplets evaporate (the potatoes must be thoroughly dry to roast properly).